Looks Unfamiliar: Ben Baker – Historical Sitcom Man

 About Ben

 Ben Baker is a writer and broadcaster.
-You can find his website here and follow him on Twitter at @benbakerbooks.
+You can find his website here and follow him on Bluesky at @benbakerbsky.social.
 Ben Baker’s Christmas Box, Ben’s book about the festive television schedules looking at forty years of the best, worst and weirdest Christmas TV, is available from here.
+Ben also presents ALFsplaining, a podcast looking at every single episode of eighties sitcom ALF in more detail than anyone actually realised that they needed; you can find it here.

 Buy A Book!

-You can find many more oddities from the weirder corners of the television schedules in Tim’s book Not On Your Telly, a collection of columns and features on the theme of ‘lost’ television.
+You can find much more about many more oddities from the weirder corners of the television schedules in Tim’s book Not On Your Telly, a collection of columns and features on the theme of ‘lost’ television.
 Not On Your Telly is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Festive Lattes are very much accepted.
 Especially in a ‘Red Triangle’ mug.